 Pin the small pocket to the printed piece of the large pocket and stitch along the sides and bottom.
 Run an additional line of stitching about one-third of the way in from the edge, from the top of the pocket to the bottom, to create another pocket.

 Sew the large lining pocket piece to the large printed pocket with right sides together at the top.
 Flip over and press.
 Top stitch the top of the pocket.

 Pin the pocket to one of the long main printed pieces with the lining side facing the right side of the main piece, at the bottom.

 Pin the last long print piece to the one with the pocket, with right sides together.

 Sew along the entire outer edge, leaving about a 3-4 inch opening for turning.

 Turn right side out and press.
 Top stitch the edges on the sides above the pocket and the top.

 I know these are great for students but I think I might like one too.
-Sometime I have too many things on my night stand.
+Sometimes I have too many things on my nightstand.
 A book, a bottle of water, my glasses, earrings that I forgot to take out, the list goes on.